 If you have a manual, read it and follow its instructions.

 Do not put a tube in the tester.

 Plug the tester in and turn it on.
 Let it warm up for a few minutes.
 Almost all tube testers use tubes themselves.

 Most machines have some way to adjust for variances in the line voltage.
-By using a consistant voltage, you get better apples-to-apples readings when you make tests.
+By using a consistent voltage, you get better apples-to-apples readings when you make tests.
 Line voltage adjusters vary depending on the machine.
-On most, you turn a switch to a position named something like LINE ADJUST, and then turn a knob; as you turn the knob, the meter needle will move.
-Somewhere on the meter face there should be a mark (usually says something like Line Adjust), and you turn the knob until the meter needle matches the mark.
+On most, you turn a switch to a position named something like LINE ADJUST, watch the needle on the meter, and turn a specified knob one way or the other until the needle lines up with a calibration mark.

 You only need to adjust the line voltage once per session, or unless you suspect that something may have significantly changed the line voltage (e.g. the central air conditioning cycled on).

 There's a debate about whether you should put a tube in as a load when setting the line adjust.
 If you have the owner's manual, see if it mentions this.
 Hickok says the line adjust should be done without a tube in any of the sockets, because the line adjust had been engineered to work without a load.
 If your tester does not mention this, I would assume the same thing (don't use a tube).

 There should be a book or a roll chart that tells how to set up the machine for a given tube.
 Find the tube you wish to test on the chart.